 London is one of the most historic and iconic cities in the world.
 Throughout history, this immense capital has played an important role.
 It has developed from a medieval center of power to one of the most influential locations around the globe.
-Due to its extensive history and fame, London has an abundance of iconic buildings, fascinating museums, and diverse culture.
+Due to its extensive history and fame, London has an abundance of iconic buildings, fascinating museums, and diverse culture, making it one of the best photo spots in Europe!

 Every street corner presents something new to capture.
 Each borough has its own distinct style and history.
 To that end, we take a look at the best places to photograph in London – enjoy!